eriklarko/threadwell/docs/epic-6-character-extraction/epic.md

 https://dspy.ai/tutorials/entity_extraction/

-## deliverables
+## deliverables 1

-a DSPy program that uses a foundation model to extract characters from a scene
+a program that uses a foundation model to extract characters from a scene

+## deliverables 2

+Could I use NER for this instead?